iTwin/itwinjs-core/docs/bis/intro/codes.md

 # Element Codes

-##CodeValue
+##CodeValue Property
-Each BIS `Element` has a `CodeValue` string property that holds its *Code*--a human-readable identifier for the real-world entity that the Element represents.
+Each `Element` has a `CodeValue` string property that holds its *Code*--a human-readable identifier for the real-world entity that the Element represents.

 A Code conveys information to people and programs that understand the structure of the string and are therefore able to *decode* it.
 Different domains and organizations have different ways of *encoding* business information into the *Code*.